-Freshman, sophomores, and transfer students may declare a ME major and be admitted to lower division status.
-Admission to the upper division B.S.M.E. program is competitive and based on performance in lower division courses and space availability.
+Freshmen, sophomores, and transfer students may declare a ME major and be admitted to lower division status.
+Admission to the upper division BSME program is competitive and based on performance in lower division courses and space availability.
 To be considered students must complete the MIE Application to upper division.
 The following requirements must be met:

-Completion of the following courses or their transfer equivalents:
+1. Completion of the following courses or their transfer equivalents:

 - -WRIT 1120

-- -CS 1121 or 1511 or 2121
+- -CS 1121 or 1411 or 1511 or 2121

-- -IE 1225
+- -ENGR 1222

 - -CE 2017

 - -ME 2105

 - -MATH 3280

-- A cumulative UMD GPA of 2.50 or above.
+- 2. A minimum cumulative UMD GPA of 2.50.
+Admission is competitive and applicants are admitted on a space-available basis, with priority determined by cumulative UMD GPA.

-- Successful completion with grades of C- or better of all required program courses taken at UMD or within the University of Minnesota system.

-- Successful completion with grades of C or better of all required program courses transferred from outside the University of Minnesota system.